eBay/tsv-utils/README.md

 tsv-sort () { sort -t $'\t' $* ; }
 ```

-### Other toolkits

-There are a number of toolkits that have similar or related functionality.
-Several are listed below.
-Those handling CSV files handle TSV files as well:

-* [csvkit](https://github.com/wireservice/csvkit) - CSV tools, written in Python.
-* [csvtk](https://github.com/shenwei356/csvtk) - CSV tools, written in Go.
-* [GNU datamash](https://www.gnu.org/software/datamash/) - Performs numeric, textual and statistical operations TSV files.
-Written in C.
-* [dplyr](https://github.com/hadley/dplyr) - Tools for tabular data in R storage formats.
-Runs in an R environment, code is in C++.
-* [miller](https://github.com/johnkerl/miller) - CSV and JSON tools, written in C.
-* [tsvutils](https://github.com/brendano/tsvutils) - TSV tools, especially rich in format converters.
-Written in Python.
-* [xsv](https://github.com/BurntSushi/xsv) - CSV tools, written in Rust.

-The different toolkits are certainly worth investigating if you work with tabular data files.
-Several have quite extensive feature sets.
-Each toolkit has its own strengths, your workflow and preferences are likely to fit some toolkits better than others.

-File format is perhaps the most important dimension.
-CSV files cannot be processed reliably by traditional unix tools, so CSV toolkits naturally extend further into this space.
-However, this tends to increase complexity of the tools when working with TSV files.

-Tradeoffs between file formats is its own topic.
-The [tsvutils README](https://github.com/brendano/tsvutils#the-philosophy-of-tsvutils) has a nice discussion of the rationale for using TSV files.
-Note that many numeric CSV data sets use comma as a separator, but don't use CSV escapes.
-Such data sets can be processed reliabily by Unix tools and this toolset by setting the delimiter character.

-An even broader list of tools can be found here: [Structured text tools](https://github.com/dbohdan/structured-text-tools).

 ## Installation

 Download a D compiler (http://dlang.org/download.html).
 These tools have been tested with the DMD and LDC compilers, on Mac OSX and Linux.
 Use DMD version 2.070 or later, LDC version 1.0.0 or later.